ikt32/scripts-updates/5-gears-readme.md

   * Plug in another XInput controller before plugging in your wheel.
     Sadly, no way for the mod to block GTA from detecting it as controller.
 * Logitech G920 (NOT G29) crashing game while using ScriptHookVDotNet:
-  * Caused by XInput somehow.
-Unknown if there is a solution.
+  * Currently (2025) no issues observed anymore.
+Otherwise:
   * Remove ScriptHookVDotNet, or
   * Use RagePluginHook to launch, or
-  * Remove/Downgrade/Upgrade G-Hub, or
+  * Remove/Downgrade/Upgrade G-Hub
-  * Buy another wheel that doesn't do XInput voodoo :')
 * Wheel oscillates a lot:
   * Use 5.5.0 or newer.
   * Increase damper force.